sindrebroch/ha-flexit/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/sindrebroch/ha-flexit?style=flat-square) [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg)](https://github.com/hacs/integration)

-> A local and native Flexit BACnet integration is pending PR in [core](https://github.com/home-assistant/core/pull/79652).
-Will probably stop working on this integration when the merge goes through, as this integration relies on the cloud.
+> A local and native Flexit BACnet integration is available in HA now ([docs](https://www.home-assistant.io/integrations/flexit_bacnet/)).
+For now it only has a climate-entity, but hopefully it will improve with more features over time.
+I probably won't spend a lot of time on this integrations as a local integrations would be much better.
+> I has some issues setting up the Flexit BACnet-integration with this custom_integration installed, I will probably look at that soon.

 This integration uses an undocumented API, use at your own risk.
 This integration uses the same domain name as the official Flexit-integration, so in its current state you can't use both at the same time.